bonham/gpx_track_neighborhood/README.md

 * Run <strong>2-proximity-calc.py</strong> to calculate intersections of gpx tracks.
 * Run <strong>3-category-calc.py</strong> to calculate color categories.
 * Run <strong>4-export-geojson.py</strong> to create json files for html pages.
+* cd to subdirectory `html` and run `npm run build`.
+See [details here](html/README.md)

-The finished web pages are in subdirectory <strong>html</strong>.
+The finished web pages are in subdirectory <strong>html/dist</strong>.
 Push all files from that folder to a webserver and open it in browser. ( Firefox can open it also locally, but not Chrome.
 For Chrome you can start local webserver from html directory with <strong>startserver.bat</strong>)

 ## Platforms